 Your first stop is Scotland's largest city, Glasgow is just a short 30 minute drive to the West.
 Rich in culture and boasting a stunning array buildings, there is truly something for everyone.
 Museums, opera, ballet and a thriving music scene provide more than enough to fill your itinerary as well as numerous opportunities for outdoor activities such as walking, cycling, nature watching, watersports and golf.
 From here you take your motorhome hire into Scotland and head North to the charming town of Killin which sits nestled between Loch Tay and the Meall nan Tarmachan mountain.

-The nearby Caravan and Motorhome Club site where you will be based is situated such that you can enjoy hiking, mountain biking, kayaking and fishing.
+The nearby Caravan and Motorhome Club Campsite where you will be based is situated such that you can enjoy hiking, mountain biking, kayaking and fishing.
 Continuing your Scottish motorhome adventure from here you arrive in Inverness, the capital of the Highlands.
 Visit the famous Loch Ness, Black Isle, Moray Coast and the Whisky Trails in the Spey Valley, or unwind in the local shops and restaurants.

 Inverness is the gateway to the rest of the Highlands, and from here you can pick up the North Coast 500 Road Trip to experience even more of Scotland.
 If you continue with the Scottish Highlights Tour, the penultimate destination on your journey with a motorhome through Scotland is the thriving festival city of Edinburgh.
 With the dominating castle and Palace of Holyrood House to explore and admire, the tranquil Princes Street gardens, local zoo and seaside, the entire family will be fulfilled.